Josh Phillips (murderer): Appeals

 In 2002, the Florida Second District Court of Appeal upheld Phillips's conviction.
 In December 2004, Melissa Phillips began to seek a new trial for her son, stating his young age at the time of the murder should have carried more weight in his sentence.
 In November 2005, the Supreme Court of Florida set a hearing for the following month to discuss whether Phillips should receive a new trial.

 In 2008, two of the officials most responsible for Phillips's life sentence, Harry Shorstein and Sheriff Nat Glover, admitted having second thoughts about giving a life sentence without the possibility of parole to a 14-year-old.
 Shorstein said he regretted not offering Phillips a second-degree murder plea, which would have given the judge more discretion in sentencing, and has voiced his support for eventual clemency or parole for Phillips.

 In 2012, the Supreme Court of the United States case of Miller v.
 Alabama ruled that sentencing juveniles to mandatory life in prison without parole is unconstitutional.
-In November 2015, Phillips's attorneys were considering Miller v.
+In November 2015, Phillips' attorneys were considering Miller v.
 Alabama as a basis to file a re-sentencing hearing.
-In September 2016, Phillips's attorneys successfully appealed the court, and he was granted a new sentencing hearing, which was held in June 2017.
+In September 2016, Phillips' attorneys successfully appealed the court, and he was granted a new sentencing hearing, which was held in June 2017.
 At the hearing, Clifton's mother requested that his sentence be upheld.
 In November 2017, Phillips was re-sentenced to life in prison, but is eligible for re-sentencing again in 2023.
 In December 2019, the Florida First District Court of Appeal upheld the life sentence, saying it will be reviewed again and could be modified in 2023 "based on demonstrated maturity and rehabilitation."
 Phillips subsequently appealed to the Supreme Court of Florida, who turned down his request in June 2020.
 As is customary, they did not explain their reasons for declining to hear the case.